 - Filmmaking (Middle school—High school)

-Director/Producer/Co-Writer of Advent Film Group, George Escobar offered an amazing course that will equip your student to learn about how they can be a light for God in the world of film and television.
-George’s 10-month, 36-lesson course remains on the site for review, or restarting the course, at any time.
+Director/Producer/Co-Writer of Advent Film Group, George Escobar offered an amazing course that will equip your students to learn about how they can be a light for God in the world of film and television.
+George’s 10-month, 36-lesson course remains on the site for review or beginning at any time.